autowarefoundation/autoware.universe/perception/image_projection_based_fusion/docs/roi-detected-object-fusion.md

 ## Inner-workings / Algorithms

-The algorithm is shown below and see `Parameters` for the meaning of each parameter :
+In what follows, we describe the algorithm utilized by `roi_detected_object_fusion` (the meaning of each parameter can be found in the `Parameters` section):

-1. If `existence_probability` of detected objects is greater than the threshold, they passthrough without doing anything.
+1. If the `existence_probability` of a detected object is greater than the threshold, it is accepted without any further processing and published in `output`.
-2. The rest of detected objects are projected onto image planes, and if ROIs are overlapped with them, they are output as fused objects.
-Intersection over Union (IoU) is used to determine if there are overlaps between them.
+2. The remaining detected objects are projected onto image planes, and if the resulting ROIs overlap with the ones from the 2D detector, they are published as fused objects in `output`.
+The Intersection over Union (IoU) is used to determine if there are overlaps between the detections from `input` and the ROIs from `input/rois`.

-The `DetectedObject` has three shape and the polygon vertices of a object are as below:
+The DetectedObject has three possible shape choices/implementations, where the polygon's vertices for each case are defined as follows:

 - `BOUNDING_BOX`: The 8 corners of a bounding box.
 - `CYLINDER`: The circle is approximated by a hexagon.